bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_2.markdown

 ## Answer ##

 You will see the same 'Hello Rails' page.
-Because if you check the rails server log you can see it made a request : GET '/welcome/index' and if you look at the routes.rb file, you see :
+Because if you check the rails server log you can see it made a request : GET '/welcome/index' and if you look at the config/routes.rb file, you see :

 ```ruby
 get "welcome/index"